sagemath/trac_to_gh/Issue 897.md

 # Issue 897: number_of_partitions -- now broken on OS X PPC

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/897

 Original creator: was